BryceCanyonCounty/bcc-ranch/README.md

 - Highly configurable, and easy to configure!
 - Easy to translate via a Config.Language!
 - Inventory system built into the ranch!
+- Export API for other scripts to interact with this one!

 # How it works
 - Admins can make a ranch by entering the command, they will be greeted with a menu to name the ranch, insert the ranches radius, and the owners static id!